Mibanco Banco de la Microempresa S.A.Status: Approved investment

 Why do we fund this investment?

-The funding objective will contribute towards FMO’s goals in Reduced Inequalities, Decent Work & Economic Growth and Gender Equality.
+The funding objective will contribute towards FMO’s goals in SDG 10 - Reduced Inequalities, SDG 8 - Decent Work & Economic Growth and SDG 5 - Gender Equality.
 These goals are addressed by four work fronts defined within Mibanco's sustainability strategy.

 What is the Environmental and Social categorization rationale?